SunWeb3Sec/DeFiHackLabs/tutorials/03_write_your_own_poc/en/readme.md

      `42,346,768.252804 / 33,906.6145928 = 1248.9235`

    (Market prices may differ from the calculated price by a few cents.
 In most cases, this refers to a trading fee or a new transaction that affects the pool.
-This variance can be skimmed with `skim()`.)
+This variance can be skimmed with `skim()`[^1].)

   * Solidity Pseudocode: For the lending contract to fetch the current ETH price, the pseudocode can be as the following: